Steven Simpson

-Steven Simpson (born April 5, 2000) is a Canadian soccer player who plays as a forward for Danish club Esbjerg fB.
+Steven Jamal Simpson (born 5 April 2000) is a Jamaican footballer who plays as a right-back or right winger for Danish 2nd Division club Vendsyssel FF.

 Club career

 After spending time with Barnsley's Shadow Scholarship program, he signed a contract and joined their academy in October 2020.
 He signed a one-year contract extension with the club on July 3, 2021.

 On July 11 Simpson was loaned to Danish 1st Division club Esbjerg fB on a half-season deal until December 31.
 However, only two months later, on September 8, 2021, the club confirmed that he had signed a permanent deal until June 2024 with Esbjerg.
+He left the club in the summer of 2024 at the end of his contract.

+On transfer deadline day, August 30, 2024, Simpson moved to Danish 2nd Division side AB.
+He left the club again on 6 July 2025.

+On 14 July 2025, Simpson joined Danish 2nd Division club Vendsyssel FF on a deal until June 2027.

 International career

-In February 2021, Simpson was named to Canada's 50-man preliminary squad for the re-scheduled 2020 CONCACAF Men's Olympic Qualifying Championship.
+In February 2021, Simpson was named to Canada's 50-man preliminary squad for the rescheduled 2020 CONCACAF Men's Olympic Qualifying Championship.